VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 While relatively successful, improvements are needed in the current town-sourced model of parcel data maintenance and publishing.
 About 60% of municipalities have submitted updated parcel geometry to VCGI within the last year.
 In contrast, about 16% of municipalities have not submitted updated parcel geometry to VCGI in over three years, indicating a divide in participation in the Parcel Program and limitations to its voluntary model.
 Inaccurate, stale data impacts downstream uses that are now dependent on this information.

 ### 2.2.1 Submittal Status

 VCGI tracks municipal parcel data maintenance and voluntary submittals and presents this information via the [Parcel Program's Town Mapping Status application](https://maps.vcgi.vermont.gov/parcelstatus/), updated weekly.
 These statistics represent five years (2020 - 2024) of oversight of the Statewide Property Parcel Program.
 They highlight the need for improvements to the current data maintenance model.

 As of October 24, 2024:
 - **90%** of towns are edited/updated by vendors or the town.
-10% are edited/updated by VCGI (towns updated by VCGI are considered “not VT GIS Parcel Data Standard compliant”)
-- **10%** of submissions require edits to parcel geometry to address gaps and/or overlaps among parcels
-- **50%** of submissions required edits that were already made for the previous submission  (i.e., repeated revisions)
-- **70%** of submissions contain inactive parcels.
-Inactives exist for at least some towns that do not include them in their submissions
-- **96%** of towns include and represent rights-of-way.
-For those that do not, some map parcels to road centerlines, others only include main ROWs or those in the town/village center, and others have gaps in the parcel data where ROWs should be
+10% do not maintain their data and these receive limited edits/updates by VCGI
-- **24%** of submissions are fully compliant with the current parcel data standard.
-26% are compliant with minor edits, 37% are compliant with major edits, and 13% are not compliant (see [Appendix 2.3: Submittal Quality Criteria](#a23-submittal-quality-criteria))
+- **24%** of submissions are fully compliant with the current parcel data standard
+- **76%** of submissions are not compliant with the data standard.
+Of these, 26% become compliant with minor edits, 37% become compliant with major edits, and 13% are unusable (see [Appendix 2.3: Submittal Quality Criteria](#a23-submittal-quality-criteria))
-- **11%** of towns have a mapping vendor (to the best of VCGI's knowledge) but have not submitted an update since the original Parcel Project data (prior to 2020).
-These towns are currently classified as “fully compliant” despite having stale data.
+- **11%** of towns maintain digital parcel data but have not submitted an update since the original Parcel Project data (prior to 2020)
-- **12%** of submissions are/have been reviewed by towns prior to submittal; 64% have not, and 24% are unknown.
-Some vendors are working closely with towns as edits are being made (or edits are only being made at the direction of a town official), which may negate the need for a more formal review of the data prior to submission
+- **12%** of submissions are/have been reviewed by towns prior to submittal; 64% have not, and 24% are unknown

 ## 2.3 Design